 “No way,” I told her.
 “I want fifty-seven doctors and ten times that many nurses down the hall who will kick open the door action-movie-style at the first sign of trouble.
 I want syringes with every drug known to science no more than fifty feet away from you so that should you turn purple and begin shooting magma out your ears, the doctor will calmly turn and say ’50 CC’s of antipurplemagmaproponol—stat!’
 I want you to have a triple-redundancy epidural line attached to a retinal scan that watches your pupils for pain dilations and ups your drugs at your slightest discomfort.
 Renee, I want the machine that goes ping!”

 But I didn’t get a vote.
 And at the end of the day, I would have to crack open an ice cold Coke (the ones from Mexico with real cane sugar) and shut the fuck up.
 My fears that without a doctor there, Tom would rip through Renee’s chest alien-style . . . and then explode, would simply have to take a back seat.
-And even after I begged to at least do a birthing center as a compromise (because it was a block from the hospital and had a machine with a digital display that spewed out very sciencey-looking readout paper), I ended up watching someone named Lavender set up a birth tub where my dining room table used to be.
+And even after I begged to at least do a birthing center as a compromise (because it was a block from the urgent care center and had a machine with a digital display that spewed out very sciencey-looking readout paper), I ended up watching someone named Lavender set up a birth tub where my dining room table used to be.

 We also met a doula named Meadow, and later we met our midwives from a little place here in Oakland called Nova Midwifery.
 I drank lots of Mexican Cokes and tried not to freak out too much at all the references to “sacred feminine power.”